Oregon criminal record expungement · all 36 counties

 For a detailed breakdown of each fee, see our full Costs & Fees page.

-Bottom Line: Oregon expungement costs $60–100 if you do it yourself, $249 through Oregon Expungement Center (which handles paperwork and mailing), or $700–$2,000+ with an attorney.
+Bottom Line: Oregon expungement costs $60–100 if you do it yourself, or a flat $700 with attorney representation from Oregon Expungement Lawyers.
 Court filing fees have been eliminated, making this one of the most affordable ways to get a fresh start.
+An Oregon attorney can handle your expungement start to finish — start with a free eligibility check at /eligibility.